ae2079/funding-pot/README.md

   },
-  "IS_EARLY_ACCESS": false, // if its an early access round (true) or a qacc round (false), "PRICE": "0.1", // assumed dollar price per collateral token for that batch, "MATCHING_FUNDS": "420.69" // amount of collateral tokens to be as matching funds; e.g. 420.69 POL coming from the matching pool
+  "IS_EARLY_ACCESS": false, // if its an early access round (true) or a qacc round (false), "PRICE": "0.1", // assumed dollar price per collateral token for that batch, "MATCHING_FUNDS": "420.69" // ONLY REQUIRED FOR QACC ROUND: amount of collateral tokens to be used as matching funds; e.g. 420.69 POL coming from the matching pool
 }
 ```